stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 like all animals are molded
-by their environment. humans change their environment, so we're more moldable to be able to become fit to new environments. we're making environments that are more radically different than our evolutionary environments. then we are becoming the psychological result of those things, and then are those the kinds of people we wanna be?
+by their environment. humans change their environment, so we're more moldable to be able to become fit to new environments. we're making environments that are more radically different than our [[evolutionary environment|evolutionary environments]]. then we are becoming the psychological result of those things, and then are those the kinds of people we wanna be?
 - zubin okay.
 [4409](https://www.youtube.com/watch?v=_7aIgHoydP8&t=4409.11s)